-The scope of practice for the profession of social work means the assessment, diagnosis, treatment, and evaluation of individual, interpersonal, and societal problems through the use of social work knowledge, skills, interventions and strategies, to assist individuals, families, groups, and communities to achieve optimum psychosocial and social functioning and includes the following:
+The scope of practice for the profession of social work means the assessment, diagnosis, 10 treatment, and evaluation of individual, interpersonal, and societal problems through the use of social work knowledge, skills, interventions and strategies, to assist individuals, families, groups, and communities to achieve optimum psychosocial and social functioning and well-being and includes the following:

 - 1. The provision of clinical services, including psychosocial assessment, treatment and evaluation services, within a relationship between a social worker and a client; - 2.
 The provision of supervision and/or consultation services to a social worker, social work student or other supervisee; - 3.
 The provision of social support to individuals and/or groups including relationship building, life skills instruction, employment support, tangible support including food and financial assistance, and information and referral services; - 4.
 The provision of educational, training, and professional development services related to the social work profession and the social work technician paraprofession; - 5.
-The development, promotion, management, administration, delivery and evaluation of social service programs, including that done in collaboration with other professionals; - 6.
-The development, promotion, management, administration, delivery, and evaluation of organizations, programs, and services, including those done in collaboration with other professionals. - 7.
-The delivery of services and interventions that support community development and enrich individual, family, and collective well-being; - 8.
-The provision of services in organizing and/or mobilizing community members and/or other professionals in the promotion of social change; - 9.
-The provision of advocacy activities to address barriers and inequities that exist in organizations and society; - 10.
-The provision of contractual consultation services to other social workers or professionals or organizations; - 11.
-The development, promotion, implementation and evaluation of social policies aimed at improving social conditions and equality; - 12.
-Professional conduct and services founded in the ethics, standards, and guidelines of the profession; - 13.
-The conduct of research regarding the practice of social work, as defined in paragraphs (1) to (12) above; and
+The development, promotion, management, administration, delivery and evaluation of social service programs, including that done in collaboration with other professionals;